BRUKINSA was designed to meet the challenges of BTK inhibition, including in adult patients with CLL2

 SUPERIOR EFFICACY ACROSS LINES OF THERAPY2-4

-CONSISTENT BENEFIT FOR ALL CLL PATIENT SUBGROUPS STUDIED
+CONSISTENT PFS FOR ALL CLL PATIENT SUBGROUPS STUDIED

-Superior PFS vs BR in patients without del(17p) with consistent benefit in the largest prospective study of 1L patients with del(17p)2,4
+Superior PFS vs BR in patients without del(17p) with consistent PFS in the largest prospective study of 1L patients with del(17p)2,4

 The only BTKi with superior